Tools that Truly Help

 - A pestle and mortar.
 Probably the oldest tool around the pestle and mortar resembles the rock and stone technique used in ancient times and there is a reason why this technique is still in existence today.
 This utensil is serious in heightening up flavor in the kitchen.
 Great for pestos, marinades, masalas, relishes, herbed butters, etc etc etc its function in the kitchen is indispensable.

-So there it is.
-My top 15 essentials.
-As we go along there will be other additions but we’re off to a good start.
-Remember that Home wasn’t built in a day.
-Build your equipment collection over time and with discernment and pay close attention to the prices in relation to the quality.
+And there it is guys, my top 16 essentials for now, we will build on this as we go along.
+Remember, Home wasn’t built in a day so build your equipment over time and with discernment and take care to pay attention to the prices in relation to the quality.

 No One is Born A Great Cook